JamalC96/MyMovieDiaryTesting1/README.md

 My Users model stores the users email , password and mebership points.
 My Diaries model stores type , genre , favorite, stars and comments.
 I have implemented fuzzy search that allows the users to look up their favorite movioe or series. diarys are upvoted.

+<h1> Additional Functionality </h2>
+<p>I have implementeedFuzzy serach  as part of additional fuctionality this was in order to help out users to serach user without typing
+out their full name.
+Testing for fuzzy serach was also implemented on my testing phase.</p>

 <h1> Routes </h1>

 <h2><u>Diary Routes </u></h2>